DeepMotion/Animate-3D-REST-API/README.md

 }
 ```
 ```
-<status details> for RETRY and FAILURE include lasterror message.
+<status details> for RETRY and FAILURE include last error message.
 Currently the format is:
 {
 “exc_message”: <exception message, if any>, “exc_type”: <exception type, if any>
 }
-But please note the format may change if we decideto mask error information (or pass more information) to client applications.
+But please note the format may change if we decide to mask error information (or pass more information) to client applications.
 ```
 **API 5: Get Download URLs**